 Yusuf Jeffers

-How to use this list: “The bird dog works muscles along thespine, abdomen, and glutes, which help with maintaining a neutral spine and preventing hypermobility,” Jeffers says.
+Moving at the elbows, slide entire body back an inch or two: “The bird dog works muscles along thespine, abdomen, and glutes, which help with maintaining a neutral spine and preventing hypermobility,” Jeffers says.
 “Runners need this type of stability while moving.”

 How to do it: